 The design process

-Cat was born and raised in Connecticut, which is known for its English architectural influences and Saltbox timber frame houses.
-She set her mind on a similar design for the house.
-Fortunately, the couple were able to articulate their idea to WeberHaus architect Mr Rosseck.
-Planning restrictions meant that from the street the house needed to respect the neighbourhood in relation to height and position.
+which is known for its English architectural influences and Saltbox timber frame houses.
+She had set her mind on a similar design for their new house.
+Fortunately, the couple were able to articulate their idea to WeberHaus architect, Mr Rosseck.
+Planning restrictions meant that from the street, the house needed to respect the neighbourhood in relation to height and position.
 As the plot slopes downward to the rear, additional living space could be built below street level.

 The street view is fitting for a grand period villa typical of the area.
 "We liked the idea of having a traditional street view and something a little more modern and extravagant at the back, while keeping classical lines.
 Mr Rosseck and I made a good team.
 We planned the size so that everything we wanted would fit.
 We thought a lot about the function of the rooms.
-We did not want a house that was big for the sake of being big, each room needed a purpose.”
-Cat confirmed.
+We did not want a house that was big for the sake of being big, each room needed a purpose,” Cat confirms.

 Having worked together on previous projects with interior design firm Villa Projects, they travelled to the WeberHaus design centre, the World of Living in Rheinau-Linx.
 The brief was to find the right balance of interior proportions and materials.